 - 1. This planning permission is granted in strict accordance with the approved plans.
-It should be noted however that: - Any variation from the approved plans following commencement of the development, irrespective of the degree of variation, may constitute unauthorised development and may be liable to enforcement action. - b) You, your agent, or any other person responsible for implementing this permission should inform the Local Planning Authority immediately of any proposed variation from the approved plans and ask to be advised as to the best method to resolve the matter.
+It should be noted however that: - (a) Any variation from the approved plans following commencement of the development, irrespective of the degree of variation, may constitute unauthorised development and may be liable to enforcement action. - (b) You, your agent, or any other person responsible for implementing this permission should inform the Local Planning Authority immediately of any proposed variation from the approved plans and ask to be advised as to the best method to resolve the matter.
 Most proposals for variation to the approved plans will require the submission of a new application. - 2.
+The application site is located within the Northumberland International Dark Sky Park.
+The 'Good Practice Guide for Outside Lighting in Northumberland International Dark Sky Park' and an additional guide to unacceptable / acceptable lighting is attached.
+It is recommended that any external lighting required in connection with the domestic extension is undertaken in accordance with the Guidance. - 3.
 This consent is granted subject to conditions and it is the owner and the person responsible for the implementation of the development who will be fully responsible for their compliance throughout the development and beyond.
 Some conditions may require work to be carried out, or details to be approved prior to the commencement of the development.